ParadoxicalNerd/bugtracker-frontend/README.md

 Empty project.

-Change '/' route to '/home' so that all logins are correctly forwarded to the backend
+TODO: Use cookie to manage user state

-# TODO
+TODO: Redirect all requests to user auth

 1. Convert all <Link> component to on Formsubmit as seen in TicketEditorView